 What is Eczema?

 Eczema, also known as atopic dermatitis or contact dermatitis, is a condition that causes the skin to become red and itchy.
 It is a chronic condition that flares periodically and then clears up for a period of time.
 This condition is common in infants and children but can occur at any age.
-It is related to a gene variation that affects your skin’s ability to retain moisture and provide protection from bacteria, allergens, and irritants.
-Individuals with a family history of eczema, hay fever, asthma, or allergies are at a higher risk for this condition.
-Eczema flare ups are often triggered by food allergies, exposure to irritants in soaps or cleaners, stress and anxiety, or weather changes.
+It is not an autoimmune disease, nor is eczema contagious.

 • Dry, itchy patches of skin

-• Red or brown-gray patches of skin
+• Red, purple, or pink patches of skin (in light skin tone)

 • Small, raised bumps that, when scratched, may leak fluid and crust over

-• Thick, scaly, cracked skin
+• Thick, cracked, scaly skin

 • Raw, swollen, sensitive skin due to scratching